kennysmithed/oels2023/oels_practical_wk8.md

 - There are 4 conditions in the experiment - all combinations of manipulated /d/ or manipulated /t/, same speaker or new speaker in the categorisation test.
 How would you build stimulus lists for these different conditions, i.e. what would you need to change in the code to change the condition a participant experiences?
 You don't have to do anything fancy here - ideally we'd like to have the code assign participants to a random condition every time the experiment starts, and we'll cover that soon, but at this point just figure out what bits of the stimulus list you need to manually edit to run these different conditions.
 - How would you modify this code so that the phoneme categorisation trials are all repeated several times?
 Note that there is a manual way to do this and a fast way, using some built-in jsPsych functions for repeating things that we have seen before!
 - At the moment the dean-teen buttons always appear in the same order.
 Can you randomise their left-right position and still keep track of which option the participant clicked?
 - At the moment the audio we present using the `audio-button-response` plugin is interruptible - if you click part-way through the audio it will register your response and move to the next trial.
 Can you fix it to produce a non-interruptible audio, i.e. you can't click until the audio is done?
-Hint: the trick here is going to look at [the documentation](https://www.jspsych.org/7.3/plugins/audio-button-response/)) for the `audio-button-response` plugin.
+Hint: this is going to involve looking at the documentation for the `audio-button-response` plugin.
 - Following the guidance in the notes above on preloading, add code to automatically preload the images used as buttons in the picture selection phase.
 The easy way to do this is to manually specify a list of images (including their path names!) to preload - generating this list automatically is a harder question below!
 - [Harder, optional] The code doesn't currently save the social network questionnaire data.
 Can you add a new function, `save_questionnaire_data`, which runs at the end of the questionnaire trial and saves that data to a file on the server?
 You can just dump it into a file as an undigested string (i.e. with various curly brackets etc in there), or if you are feeling ambitious you can try to save some more nicely formatted data using the same tricks we use in `save_perceptual_learning_data`, in which case the first thing you are probably going to want to do is use `console.log` to get a look at the data generated by the questionnaire trial and take it from there.
 Once you have attempted this, you can look at [my thoughts on how it could be done](oels_practical_wk8_extended.md) - this covers this question and the next.
 - [Harder, optional] Add code to automatically preload all the images used as buttons in the picture selection phase, without having to manually specify the image list.
 You could extract this automatically from `selection_trials`, e.g. using a for-loop to work through the trials in `selection_trials`, extract the image names from the `choices` of each trial, and add them to a preload list.
 Once you have attempted this, you can look at [my thoughts on how it could be done](oels_practical_wk7_extended.md).